July 19, 2022

 Being a freelance writer often comes with more responsibilities other than writing.
 While some of these can seem like scope creep – more work for less money–hopefully you’re getting paid for these add – ons or building them into your freelance rate.
-Some freelance assignments require writing social media language, others want infographic text and design suggestions, some article assignments now require image research (or a lot of image research for slideshows and listicles!), some editors want freelance writers to build the articles in their CMS (content management system), and others want freelance SEO help.
+Some freelance assignments require writing social media language, others want infographic text and design suggestions, some article assignments now require image research (or a lot of image research for slideshows and listicles!), some editors want freelance writers to build the articles in their CMS (content management system), and others want freelance SEO blog post help.

 SEO (search engine optimization) strategy is a common “preferred qualification” on freelance writing job descriptions these days.
 But how much of an SEO expert are freelance writers expected to be?
 How much of freelance SEO consultant should you sell yourself as in order to take on SEO assignments as a freelancer?
-This blog will will give you advice on why freelance SEO is an important skill to have in order to earn a higher income freelance writing, as well as the bare minimum SEO knowledge you need to have in order to get freelance writing jobs.
+This blog will give you advice on why freelance SEO is an important skill to have in order to earn a higher income freelance writing, as well as the bare minimum SEO knowledge you need to have in order to get freelance writing jobs.

 (Check out this freelancer FAQ guide for answers to your burning questions.)

 Freelance writer Mercey Livingston asked me “how much do freelancers need to know about SEO in order to take on writing assignments?” on her Wellness Unedited podcast interview.